 3. Geothermal Energy

-Shallow ground, hot water, hot rock buried deep under the Earth, and molten rock called magma, all are the resources of geothermal energy.
+Shallow ground, hot water, hot rock buried deep under the Earth, and molten rock called magma are geothermal energy resources.

 Drilling deep wells through the Earth brings hot underground water along with its steam, which is then pumped through the turbine to generate electricity.

 Over 20 countries use geothermal energy.
-The US remains the largest producer of geothermal energy in the world and also hosts the largest geothermal field known as “The Geysers” in California.
-This field spreads over an area of 117 square km and comprises 22 power plants to produce over 1.5GW of energy.
+The US remains the world’s largest geothermal energy producer and hosts the largest geothermal field known as “The Geysers” in California.
+This field spreads over 117 square km and comprises 22 power plants to produce over 1.5GW of energy.

 4. Biomass Energy